ohduran/ohduran.github.io/_posts/2017-10-13-conflicts-of-interest.markdown

 It's obvious that media companies are still trying to figure out how to handle this breakthrough, but they've decided to fight that 15-year-old kid at his own game, by pretty much producing the same meaningless stuff.
 They did so because

-1. It's waaaaay cheaper than hiring a capable journalist, and ad companies couldn't care less.
+1. It's way cheaper than hiring a capable journalist, and ad companies couldn't care less.
 2. For reasons they don't really understand, people keep coming for more.
 Maybe that's why ad companies couldn't care less what is posted, as long as it is posted.
 3. We've reached a sub-optimal level in which we understand what 'clicks' and what doesn't, so things seem to be contained for now.
 As long as my paycheck is coming, everything is OK.
 4. I can reshuffle my newsroom so that I can fire those costly journalist and hire those overly naive interns to do that "Twitter stuff" for me.
 Any MBA would back me on that.